 What type of sentence could you get for computer hacking?

 Depending on what you are convicted of, the sentence can be between 2 and 10 years imprisonment and in the most serious of offences, involving the making or supplying of materials to be used in computer hacking offences, the courts have the power even to impose a life sentence.
+Read more information about typical sentencing for computer hacking offences.

 What mitigating factors may be considered in sentencing?